apache/yunikorn-site/docs/developer_guide/concurrency.md

-Several structs separate their fields into a block that is set once at construction and never changed, and a block that is protected by the lock. `Node` marks the first block as "fields for fast access, these fields are considered read only", `Allocation` as "read-only fields", `Application` and `Queue` mark the second block as "private fields need protection".
+Several structs separate their fields into a block that is set once at construction and never changed, and a block that is protected by the lock. `Node` marks the first block as "fields for fast access ... considered read only" and `Allocation` as "read-only fields". `Queue` marks the protected block as "private fields need protection", and `Application` as "private mutable fields need protection".

 These comments are a contract.
 The read only fields are read all over the code without taking a lock, so adding a setter for one of them is not a small change.